Yakimanskoye

 Yakimanskoye (Якиманское) is a rural locality (a selo) in Pavlovskoye Rural Settlement, Suzdalsky District, Vladimir Oblast, Russia.
 The population was 7 as of 2010.
 There are 8 streets.

 Geography

 Yakimanskoye is located on the Nerl River, 12 km southeast of Suzdal (the district's administrative centre) by road.
 Braskoye-Gorodishche is the nearest rural locality.

+History

+During the Russian Empire, the town was part of the Vladimir Governorate.